OpenCTI-Platform/connectors/external-import/mwdb/README.md

 ### Docker

 Build a Docker Image using the provided `Dockerfile`.
-Example: `docker build . -t opencti-siemrules-import:latest`.
+Example: `docker build . -t opencti-mwdb-import:latest`.
 Make sure to replace the environment variables in `docker-compose.yml` with the appropriate configurations for your environment.
 Then, start the docker container with the provided `docker-compose.yml`

 ### Manual/VM Deployment